Last Updated on November 10, 2023 by

 Find a source where you can get pictures with legit pairs box labels.

 Compare the serial numbers on the pair you’re checking with what you’ll be seeing on those boxes that you’ve found.

 To explain this process visually, please have a look at our example on the

 The main idea behind this app’s strategy is that most reps fail to have the correct barcode and a lot of checks will stop there.

 This is the reason why we focus a lot on barcode scanning.

 It’s time efficient and clears out 98% of the fakes.

 As stated before, if you still have doubts, we’re covering up some more things you should check in order to make up your mind.

-Need our opinion over your item’s authenticity?
-It’s a service we provide.
+Need our opinion on your item’s authenticity?

 Thank you for reading this,